zowe/docs-site/docs/troubleshoot/cli/mustgather-cli.md

 There are two sets of logs to be aware of:

 - Imperative CLI Framework log, which generally contains installation and configuration information.

 - Zowe CLI log, which contains information about interaction between CLI and the server endpoints.

-Analyzed these logs for any information relevant to your issue.
+Analyze these logs for any information relevant to your issue.

 ### Profile configuration

 The `profiles` folder stores connnection information.

-**Important\!** The profile directory might contain "sensitive" information, such as the users mainframe password.
-Users should obfuscate aby sensitive references before providing configuration files.
+**Important\!** The profile directory might contain "sensitive" information, such as your mainframe password.
+You should obfuscate any sensitive references before providing configuration files.

 ## Node.js and npm
 Zowe CLI should be compatible with Node.js v8 and greater.